snowan/AI-trending-topics-crawler-and-publisher/PRDs/AI-trending-topics-crawler-and-publisher-refined.md

 - **In Scope:**
   - Crawling trending AI topics from X.com (Twitter) using public or authenticated APIs.
+  - **Filtering to only include posts with >500 likes or >20 retweets.**
-  - Categorizing topics into areas such as AI Prompts, AI Agents/MCP Servers, AI Learnings, and AI Resources (categories can be extended/configured).
+  - Categorizing topics into areas such as AI Prompts, AI Agents/MCP Servers, AI Models, and AI Resources (categories can be extended/configured).
   - Summarizing topics with titles and source links.
   - Formatting output as JSON and Markdown, organized by category.
   - Saving output in the `AI-newsletter` folder, with each day's data in a new file named `<date>-ai-newsletter.md`.